smart94423/pabutools/docs/_sources/usage.rst

 Satisfaction Measures
 ---------------------

-Many concepts, including celebrated participatory budgeting rules, are not using the ballots directly but rather proxies for the satisfaction of the voters that are deduced from the ballots.
+In participatory budgeting, various concepts and rules utilize proxies for voter satisfaction, which are deduced from the submitted ballots rather than using the ballots directly.

-We provide many satisfaction functions and flexible ways to create new ones.
+We offer a range of satisfaction functions and provide flexible ways to create custom ones.
-A satisfaction function is a class that inherits from :py:class:`~pabutools.election.satisfaction.satisfactionmeasure.SatisfactionMeasure`, i.e., a class initialized for a given instance, profile, and ballot and that implements a `sat` method used to compute the satisfaction.
-Since a satisfaction function corresponds to a single ballot, we also provide a :py:class:`~pabutools.election.satisfaction.satisfactionprofile.SatisfactionProfile` class.
-This class inherits from the Python class `list` and implements a satisfaction profile.
-Note that there is also a class :py:class:`~pabutools.election.satisfaction.satisfactionprofile.SatisfactionMultiProfile`, implementing satisfaction profiles as multisets.
+A satisfaction function is represented by a class that inherits from :py:class:`~pabutools.election.satisfaction.satisfactionmeasure.SatisfactionMeasure`.
+Such a class is initialized with specific parameters: an instance, a profile, and a ballot.
+The class implements a `sat` method used to compute the satisfaction value for that particular ballot.
+Additionally, we introduce :py:class:`~pabutools.election.satisfaction.satisfactionprofile.SatisfactionProfile`, a class that inherits from the Python class `list` and facilitates managing a collection of satisfaction functions.
+We also have :py:class:`~pabutools.election.satisfaction.satisfactionprofile.SatisfactionMultiProfile`, which represents satisfaction profiles as multisets (see our discussion above about multiprofiles).

-The typical workflow is thus to gather the ballots in a profile, then convert it into a collection of satisfaction functions, which are finally provided as input to a rule.
+The typical workflow involves gathering the ballots into a profile, converting them into a collection of satisfaction functions, and then using these functions as input to a rule.

 .. code-block:: python